 36. MOHELA probably wants to hang up on you, not help.

-Hence, short phone calls mean lower costs and more profit.
+Short phone calls mean lower costs and more profit.
 Don't ever let a rep from a student loan servicer rush you off the phone.
 Furthermore, if someone gives you odd information, call back.
 Speak to as many reps as you need to until you find one that sounds competent.

 If you need to appeal your payment count, know that it'll take at least six months.
 Call back semiannually to track progress and know that your count needs to be correct when you're finally eligible, not today.
 That means it's not worth losing sleep over.

-There's a secret phone number that you should call if you're having a ton of trouble, the Escalated Contact Line for Borrowers and Ombudsman Specialists, (717) 720-7605.
+There's a secret phone number that you should call if you're having a ton of trouble: the Escalated Contact Line for Borrowers and Ombudsman Specialists: (717) 720-7605.
 Some of my readers who used that phone number (instead of the generic one) report getting their problems fixed in days instead of months.
 If you reach the voicemail, leave your case number, account number and a brief description of the case.

 37. Beware of sites that promise Biden Student Loan Forgiveness.